OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 _From the **[Nitro whitepaper](https://github.com/OffchainLabs/nitro/blob/master/docs/Nitro-whitepaper.pdf)**.
 L2 blocks are “settled to L1” after a 6.4 day period for each, during which anyone can challenge their validity on Ethereum._

-In effect, there is a miniature Arbitrum state-transition VM[ ](https://sourcegraph.com/github.com/OffchainLabs/nitro/-/blob/contracts/src/osp/OneStepProofEntry.sol)[deployed as an Ethereum smart contrac](https://sourcegraph.com/github.com/OffchainLabs/nitro/-/blob/contracts/src/osp/OneStepProofEntry.sol)t to prove which assertions are correct.
+In effect, there is a miniature Arbitrum state-transition VM[ ](https://sourcegraph.com/github.com/OffchainLabs/nitro/-/blob/contracts/src/osp/OneStepProofEntry.sol)[deployed as an Ethereum smart contract](https://sourcegraph.com/github.com/OffchainLabs/nitro/-/blob/contracts/src/osp/OneStepProofEntry.sol) to prove which assertions are correct.
 However, computation on Ethereum is expensive, which is why this mini-VM is built to handle “one-step proofs” consisting of a single step of WebAssembly code.
 The Arbitrum state transition logic, written in Golang, is also compiled to an assembly language called <a data-quicklook-from="wasm">`WASM`</a> and will therefore obtain the same results as the VM found in the on-chain smart contract.
 The soundness of the protocol depends on the assumptions that computation is deterministic and equivalent between the on-chain VM and the Golang state transition compiled to `WASM`.

 All actors in the protocol have a local state from which they can produce valid proofs, and all honest parties will have the same local state.
 Malicious entities, however, can deviate from the honest parties in attempts to confirm invalid states through the protocol.
 Both the protocol and the honest validator client’s job is then to allow honest parties to always win against any number of malicious participants by always claiming the absolute truth.

 ### On-chain components

-- **Rollup Contract:** This is a smart contract that lives on Ethereum and allows validators to bond on state assertions about Arbitrum.
+- **Rollup contract:** This is a smart contract that lives on Ethereum and allows validators to bond on state assertions about Arbitrum.
 This contract, known as `RollupCore.sol`, is already used by Arbitrum chains to post assertions.
 BoLD requires several changes to how assertions work in this contract, and it now contains a reference to another contract called a `ChallengeManager`, new in BoLD.
 - **ChallengeManager:** This is a contract that allows for initiating challenges on assertions within the `AssertionChain` and provides methods for anyone to participate in challenges in a permissionless fashion.
 This new challenge protocol will require a new `ChallengeManager` written in Solidity and deployed to Ethereum.
 The challenge manager contains entry points for making challenge moves, opening leaves, creating subchallenges, and confirming challenges.

 - **OneStepProver:** A set of contracts that implement a miniature `WASM` VM capable of executing one-step-proofs of computation of the L2 state transition function.
 This is implemented in Solidity and already exists on Ethereum.
 No changes to the `OSP` contracts are needed for BoLD.

-**Bonding:** Participants in the protocol need to bond a certain amount of `ETH` (`WETH` is used in the BoLD testnet) to gain the privilege of posting assertions to the Rollup contracts by locking up an `ETH` bond in the protocol contracts.
+**Bonding:** Participants in the protocol need to bond a certain amount of `ETH` (`WETH` is used in the BoLD testnet) to gain the privilege of posting assertions to the rollup contracts by locking up an `ETH` bond in the protocol contracts.
 Whenever someone wants to challenge an assertion, they must also place a smaller bond called a challenge bond in their challenge.
-Bonds, their rationale, and magnitude will be covered in greater detail in the Specifications section.
+Bonds, their rationale, and magnitude will be covered in greater detail in the specifications section.

 ### Off-chain components

 - **Chain bindings:** Software that can interact with an Ethereum node in order to make calls and transactions to the on-chain contracts needed for participating in the protocol.
 We utilize go-ethereum’s abigen utilities to create Go bindings to interact with the contracts above, with a few more developer-friendly wrappers.

 - **State manager backend:** Software that can retrieve L2 chain states and produce commitments to `WAVM` histories for Arbitrum based on an execution server.
 The validator client, described below, will have access to a state manager backend in order to make moves on challenge vertices.

-- **Validator Client:** A validator client is software that knows the correct history of the Arbitrum L2 chain via a state manager backend and can create assertions on L1 about them by bonding a claim.
+- **Validator client:** A validator client is software that knows the correct history of the Arbitrum L2 chain via a state manager backend and can create assertions on L1 about them by bonding a claim.
 A validator is also active in ensuring honest assertions get confirmed and participating in challenging those it disagrees with.
 In BoLD, an honest validator will also participate in challenges other validators are a part of to support other honest participants.
 It interacts with the on-chain components via chain bindings described above.

-- **Challenge Manager Client:** Software that can manage the life cycles of challenges a validator participates in.
+- **Challenge manager client:** Software that can manage the life cycles of challenges a validator participates in.
 Validators need to participate in multiple challenges at once and manage individual challenge vertices correctly to act upon, confirm, or reject them.
 This and the validator's responsibilities can be coupled into a single binary.

 ### Assertions